-A registry setting must be modified in the connectivity server to match the modified IP address of PU410 (see Figure 100).
+A registry setting must be modified in the connectivity server to match the modified IP address of PU410 (see Figure 104).
 Right click the IP address, select Modify from the context menu, and enter the Primary IP address of PU410.
-This modification is effective when the connectivity server is restarted.